zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 [end of dialogue]

 Martin begins our dialogue by asking Joanna, “What did you think of that movie?”
 What was your opinion of that movie?
 Joanna says, “It was okay, but I’m not really into big-budget movies.”
 “To be into (somet hing)” is to like it, to find it enjoyable or pleasurable.
 Joanna says she’s not re ally into big-budget movies.
 A “budget” (budget) is the amount of money that you  spend on something, usually it’s a plan of how much you’re going to spe nd on something.
 A “big budget movie” would be a movie that was very expens ive to make; it cost millions and millions of dollars.
 Well, Joanna doesn’t like  big budget movies with a lot of special effects and big-name stars.
 “Special effec ts” in a movie or a television show are things that nowadays are created by comput ers – special computer graphics programs.
 In the old days, they just used  to be very creative about doing things that aren’t real.
 You’re not actually  seeing something that is real, you may think it’s real.
 You may think that a real  car is blowing up.
 Well actually, sometimes they do blow up cars.
 But, you may see a  building that is being blown up.
 Or, when they made Titanic , the movie, they didn’t actually take a real ship and put it into the ocean – I don’t think.
-They us ed special effects; they used special tricks of the camera and of technology to m ake it look like that’s what you were seeing.
+They us ed special effects; they used special tricks of the camera and of technology to make it look like that’s what you were seeing.
 “Big-name stars” are famous stars; a “star” here means a well- known actor or actress.
 “Star” has other meanings in English as well; find some of those in your Learning Guide – and in the sky!

 Martin says, “Oh, you’re a film snob.”
 Yeah Joanna , you’re a film snob!
 What’s a “snob”?
 A “snob” (snob) – don’t you love the way t hat word sounds?
 “Snob, snob.”
 I love the sound of the word!
 Anyway, Joan na’s a film snob.
 A “snob” is a person who thinks that their opinion, their taste s are superior or better than other people, especially things that have to do wit h artistic style or money.
 Someone who’s a snob may say, “Oh, I never eat at M cDonald’s, that’s where poor people eat.
 That’s where people who don’t hav e very good taste eat.”
 That might be something of a snobbish attitude; we may c all you a “food snob.”
 Martin is calling Joanna a “film snob,” a movie snob; “fil m” is just another word for movie.